 Categories & Subcategories

-Categories and Subcategories are used to classify the Incidents and Service Requests coming through your service desk.
+Categories and Subcategories are used to classify the Incidents, Service Requests and Changes coming through your service desk.
 You can categorize your Solutions in the SWSD using the same list of classifications.

 Incident categorization enables your employees to specify a category for their break/fix incidents on the Service Portal.
 You can ensure incidents are routed to the correct group of technicians, by establishing default assignees on both the category and subcategory level.
 Having a well-defined set of categories and subcategories will also empower you to create informative reports on the types of incidents and requests you are addressing within your service desk.